JacobEFO/DTU_ELE_AltiumLibrary/CONTRIBUTING.md

 * Alternative parameters such as current, voltage, operating temperature and etc

 #### Other guidelines for schematic symbols
 * Logic components such as AND, NAND, NOR, Opamp, Comparators etc should be drawn as individual parts.
 That way a single AND of a QUAD-AND can be placed individually.
-This increases the schematic readability.
+This improves the schematic readability.
 * Optocouplers and current-mirror integrated components can be drawn as individual parts or in the same package
 * Make the component as detailed as possible.
 For instance MOSFET body-diode, NPN/PNP BJT gate-resistor for logic devices.